Here are some other reasons why pharmacy may be such a rewarding career:

 Pharmacists are consistently ranked as some of the most highly trusted professionals because of the important care and health-related services they provide.
 If friends and/or family members frequently turn to you for advice, pharmacy may be a great field for you to explore.

 There is a need for pharmacists in a wide variety of work settings: community pharmacies, hospitals, long-term care facilities, the pharmaceutical industry, mail order pharmacy centers, managed care organizations, and government agencies (Department of Defense, Department of Veterans Affairs, Public Health Service).
 What’s more, those with advanced pharmacy training can often move easily between these different areas.
 Pharmacy can offer many interesting opportunities over the course of your entire career.

 Excellent Earning Potential and Job Security

 Pharmacy is one of the most financially rewarding careers.
+In 2015, 81% of pharmacists report earning more than $100,000 per year – View Full Article.
 The median expected salary for a pharmacist is $111,570 per year.
 Also, pharmacists are consistently in demand, even in times of economic downturns, war, political reform and natural disasters, so there is a relatively high level of job security that comes with a career in pharmacy.
 Great pharmacists pursue continuing education opportunities not only because they are required to in order to maintain their licenses, but also because they are interested in new developments in the industry.
 They also keep up with research journals and other relevant news.